SM8KE1/PulseNet/README.md

 1. Download and install the `PulseNet Setup.exe` file
 2. Run the exe file with Run As Administrator command

-### Portable Version
-1. Download the `PulseNet Portable` file
-2. Extract the file from compressed format
-3. Run the `PulseNet.exe` file

 ## Development